Table of Contents

 - A single photovoltaic installation

-At least two meters are installed: an Input meter in series with the DSO meter and a Production meter.
+At least two meters are installed: an input meter in series with the DSO meter and a photovoltaic production meter.

-Consumption does not need to be measured directly: it is deduced by calculation from the values of the other two meters (Consumption = Production + Imported energy or - Exported energy).
+Consumption does not need to be measured directly: it is deduced by calculation from the values of the other two meters (Consumption = Production + Withdrawal or - Injection).

 Cloud Gateway variant with LAN (or 4G) router